Tips for Owning a Pit Bull

 Do NOT use plastic snap-lock collars with a Pit Bull - Two-Ply Nylon or leather buckle collars are recommended.

 Note that if you have a Pit Bull and another dog in your home both of them should wear their collar at ALL time.
 If ever a conflict was to strike between the dogs, solid collars will facilitate breaking the fight.

-The Weiss Walkie (pictured here) is a great tool for dog guardians who want an easy, dog-friendly way to walk their dogs.
-The Walkie is immediately accepted by dogs - no training necessary.
+The Weiss Walkie is a great tool for owners who want an easy, dog-friendly way to walk their dogs.
 It is very secure and the design incorporates principles of canine physiology and psychology to quickly and humanely stop pulling.
 It wraps around your dog’s barrel and attaches to your dog’s buckle collar.
 When the dog pulls, the Walkie applies slight pressure around the dog’s barrel – and dogs naturally decrease forward movement.
 The pressure around the chest also serves to naturally calm and relax the dog, to decrease arousal – very helpful for the dog that is easily excited.
-More info Here.